ice-cube-1/bag-packer-gcse/README.md

 If they haven't marked everything for the day as completed and leave the house a notification reminds them to check if they have remembered everything.

-NOTE: For this app to work you will need to manually enable location permissions "while using the app" after install.
-I am not planning to implement the feature where it requests permissions.

 ___

 On the home screen the user has the option to view the lists for each day, add a task or set their home location